 Managing grief and loss can be very overwhelming and isolating at any time of the year, not to mention during the holidays.
-Whether you have just recently lost someone and this will be your first holiday season without your loved one, or this is your 10th it can be extremely difficult maintain the happiness and gratitude that pressure us all during this time.
+Whether you have just recently lost someone and this will be your first holiday season without your loved one, or your 10th, it can be extremely difficult maintain the happiness and gratitude that pressure us all during this time.

 - Trust that grief is a part of the healing